aapen/aapen/doc/forth.md

 Constants are words that place pre-defined value on the stack.
 They are useful mnemonics and help us avoid "magic" numbers in our code.
-The following constants are pre-defined in _pijFORTHos_
+The following constants are pre-defined in _pijFORTHos_:

 | Variable | Description |
 |----------|-------------|